ajw1g19/um-processing-tools/README.md

 STASH requests are resolved in two steps:

 1. um_stash_vn.yaml selects which STASH version applies to the suite and requested years.
-2. That version is used to select the corresponding sheet in stash.xlsx (sheet name stash_v<version>).
+2. That version is used to select the corresponding sheet in stash.xlsx (sheet name stash_v{version}).

 ### Single-version format